kamrah334/FreeSEOToolkit/replit.md

 ### Form Validation and Type Safety
 Implements comprehensive type safety using Zod schemas shared between frontend and backend.
 All API requests and responses are validated against these schemas, ensuring data consistency.
 React Hook Form integrates with Zod resolvers for client-side validation with real-time feedback.

-### AI Content Generation
+### Content Generation and SEO Optimization
-Integrates with Hugging Face's Inference API for AI-powered features.
-The system uses the `google/flan-t5-small` model for generating meta descriptions and blog outlines, with configurable parameters for temperature and token limits.
-Error handling includes fallbacks and user-friendly error messages.
+The application uses a dual approach for content generation: AI-powered features through Hugging Face's Inference API and intelligent template-based generation that works without external dependencies.
+For AI features, the system uses the `google/flan-t5-small` model for generating meta descriptions and blog outlines, with configurable parameters for temperature and token limits.
+The Blog Post Writer and Article Writer tools feature comprehensive SEO scoring algorithms that analyze content length, keyword density, header structure, paragraph organization, and readability metrics.
+All tools include graceful fallbacks and user-friendly error messages, ensuring consistent functionality regardless of external API availability.

 ### Build and Development System
 Uses Vite for frontend development with hot module replacement and React support.
 The build process handles both client and server bundling, with esbuild for server-side compilation.
 Development includes specialized Replit integrations for enhanced debugging and error reporting.